Schnitzer Prize of the West

 Prize laureates will be recognized at a Prize ceremony and receive a significant cash gift and a contemporary artwork selected by Jordan Schnitzer.
 Their story will be celebrated through a multimedia campaign with national reach.

-While certainly hard to define, we are speaking of it geographically as an expansion upon the High Desert region in the Western United States beyond the 100th Meridian.
-There is – and has been for many years – important work being done by many individuals to reimagine the meaning of the American West.
+We define the American West as the geographical and biocultural area west of the 100th Meridian.
+There is – and has been for many years – important work being done by many to reimagine the definition of the American West.
 See the statement from Bill Lane Center for the American West titled “What is the West?” for more.

-Any individual who has worked to deliver a significant, innovative, and collaborative solution towards solving a legacy issue in the American West may be nominated for the Prize of the West.
+Any individual or a small group of individuals who have worked to deliver a significant, innovative, and collaborative solution towards solving a legacy issue in the American West may be nominated for the Prize of the West.

 Additional factors that will be considered in the review of nominations include